engineersportal/bme280_arduino/README.md

-# gravity_radius_latitude
-Calculating gravitational acceleration and earth's radius as a function of geodetic latitude in Python
+# BME280 and Arduino Experiments with Python derivations and implementations for radius of earth and gravitational acceleration plus comparison of varying algorithms for barometric pressure

 ![Image description](/bme280_arduino_wiring_smaller.png)